75th Anniversary Programming

 1908

-Mabel Norman purchases Paradise Farm from the estate of her brother George H. Norman Jr. A barn relocated to the property is used as her painting studio, and she spends her summers living at the farm.
+Mabel Norman purchases Paradise Farm from the estate of her brother George H. Norman Jr. for $17,500.
+A barn relocated to the property is used as her painting studio, and she spends her summers living at the farm.

 1914